-Sound Practice & Therapeutic Research
+Sound Practice & Research

 A sound practice shaped by music theory, electronic production, and an ongoing exploration of how sound affects the body and mind.